Intermesh/groupoffice-docs/system-settings/users.rst

    Edit user

+.. _user-visibility:

 Visibility of users
 -------------------

 By default all users are visible to eachother.
 You can see users when you share something with another user for example.
 If you'd like to change this you need to change the default permissions of a new user group.
 Because every user get's it's own personal group used for permissions.
 You can change this at :ref:`user-groups-defaults`.

-You can change visibility settings per user in the user account page at the "Visibility" tab.
+You can change visibility settings per user in the user account page at the "Visible to" tab.

-.. note: After an upgrade from 6.2 none of the users are visible.
+.. note:: After an upgrade from 6.2 none of the users are visible.
 This is a known issue.
 If you'd like to make all users visible then edit the :ref:`default-permissions` of "Group" and add for example group "Everyone" and click "Add to all".
 Now all users can see all groups and users.